michelmany/vw-dataflow/README.md

 - Clean dependency boundaries between `apps` and `libs`
 - UI components are wrapped and exported from `libs/ui`
 - App-specific composition and page layouts live only inside `apps/web`
+- Custom hooks and utilities are colocated in `libs/hooks` and `libs/utils`
+- Services for API calls and data management are in `libs/services`

+---

+## State Management

+This project uses **Jotai** for global state management.

+Jotai provides an atomic, minimalistic approach to handling global state in React apps.
+It integrates well with the current Micro Framework Architecture by allowing the state logic to be colocated and composed in a modular way.

+> A detailed explanation of the decision, usage, and custom atoms will be added after implementation is complete.

 ---